project-chip/connectedhomeip/docs/silabs/general/ZAP.md

 In the following examples, the ZAP file for the lock-app has been chosen.

 > `$ ./scripts/tools/zap/run_zaptool.sh ($PATH_TO_ZAP_FILE)`

+ZAP files for the various sample applications are included in the sample applications `data_model` directory such as

+`./examples/lighting-app/silabs/efr32/data_model/lighting-thread-app.zap`.

 This shows the output of the run_zaptool script with no arguments.
 To load a new zap file, click the application menu for Electron (Upper left corner of the